Transform Your Space: 20 Best Air-Purifying Plants for You!

 Sunlight: Keep your scarlet star bromeliad in a spot where it can get bright filtered light all year round.
 They can grow well in fluorescent light, too but avoid direct light.

 Watering: Water your scarlet star bromeliad every few days in summer, keeping the soil dry between watering.
-Do not over-water them and check the soil moistness before watering them irrespective of the season.
+Do not over-water them; check the soil moistness before watering them, irrespective of the season.

-Fertilizer: Feeding scarlet star bromeliad once every month with any liquid houseplant food.
+Fertilizer: Feeding scarlet star bromeliad monthly with liquid houseplant food.
 Dilute the fertilizer at half the strength to promote their growth.

-General Care: Scarlet star bromeliad likes temperature ranging between 65°F-90°F. They like humid air to grow properly and don’t like cold drafts and hot drafts.
+General Care: Scarlet star bromeliad likes temperatures ranging between 65°F-90°F. They like humid air to grow properly and dislike cold and hot drafts.

 Areca Palm